KTLU: History

 After the death of E.H.
 Whitehead, the station's license was transferred to the Rusk Cherokeean newspaper and overseen by members of the Whitehead family.
-The beginning of big changes were on the horizon for the AM/FM pair in Rusk, Texas.
+The beginning of big changes was on the horizon for the AM/FM pair in Rusk, Texas.

 On May 15, 2015, KTLU split from its simulcast with 97.7 KWRW, which had been sold to Paul Gleiser and physically moved out of Rusk to operate as the FM counterpart to 600 KTBB in Tyler, relocated to 97.5 FM and relicensed to Troup, Texas.
 KTLU itself rebranded as "Classic Hits 103.9", simulcasted on FM translator K280CL 103.9 FM.
 K280CL simultaneously moved from its original transmission facility in Palestine, Texas to Rusk, Texas effectively replacing the lost KWRW 97.7 allocation that had been licensed to Rusk since 1981.
 K280CL now operates from the current KTLU (and former KWRW) tower site.

-On July 15, 2017, KTLU changed their format from classic hits to classic rock.
+On July 15, 2017, KTLU changed its format from classic hits to classic rock.
 On September 14, 2017, after 62 years of continuous ownership and operation, the Whitehead family sold KTLU & K280CL to Paul Coates' Coates Consulting, LLC.
 The sale of both facilities was consummated on December 13, 2017.
 Effective November 19, 2018, KTLU and K280CL were sold for $100,000 to East Texas Results Media, LLC, a partnership between Coates and Mike Huckabee.

 East Texas Results Media closed the offices in Jacksonville, and took all six stations licensed to them silent as of July 1, 2019.

 KZXM, KFRO-FM, KLJT, and KMPA have all since been sold to the Educational Radio Foundation of East Texas, owner and operator of Christian stations KVNE and KGLY.
 KTLU and KEBE were both silent, awaiting sale of the facilities to new ownership.
 Both facilities had until July 1, 2020 to return to broadcasting, or by law, the licenses for both would be revoked, and the facilities deleted.